purepisces/DeepLearningSystem/hw3/hw3_part3.md

 -   **x**: The value (in radians) for which the hyperbolic tangent is to be computed.
 -   **Return Value**: The hyperbolic tangent of `x`, which is a value between `-1` and `1`.

+### Explain of pybind11

+This is a C++ library used to create Python bindings for C++ code.
+It allows C++ functions and classes to be called from Python.

 ### Explain of `m.def()`
 `m.def()` is a function in **Pybind11**, a popular C++ library used to create Python bindings for C++ code.
 This function is used to **expose C++ functions to Python**, allowing them to be called as if they were regular Python functions.
 ```c++